Splarkszter/Splarkszter/README.md

-- 👋 Hi, I’m @Splarkszter
+- 👋 Hi, I’m @Splarkszter I'm a passionate gamer, 18 y/o, learning code and engineering, good at logics.
+Trying to start my life.
 - 👀 I’m interested in anything to do with science
 - 🌱 I’m currently learning -Mechatronics, -Robotics, -Automation, -Phyton, -C++, -MachineLearning.